kalanir/Kistler_Utilities/how_tos/GitHub_intro.md

 ## I want to clone a repository and/or update
 Cloning means:
 - `git clone <https://github.com/username/example.git>`: you can find url on the repository you want to clone's home page.
 Click the green button that says "Clone or download" to do this
-- `git pull origin master`: updates your local clone copy. perform this command while in your local clone folder
+- `git pull origin master`: updates your local clone copy and deleting all the changes you made but didn't commit. perform this command while in your local clone folder. `git fetch origin`: is less aggressive and will update your file with updates remote changes, without deleting the ones you've made

 ## I want to make changes to a repository locally, and push them to my origin/master repository